Submitted data can be viewed by loading the form on Ona.

 You can opt to split multiple answer choices into separate columns by checking this check box.
 Leaving this check box unchecked, exports multiple answer choices in one column separated by a space.

-This option is preferable when uploading your data back using Import CSV feature.
+This option is preferable when uploading your data back using the Import CSV feature.
 When a dataset with split multiple answers is imported, the multiple answers are normally hidden.

 When this option is selected, it exports your data without the group names.